 Ann Arbor is a larger medium-sized city located in the state of Michigan.
-With a population of 117,770 people and 44 constituent neighborhoods, Ann Arbor is the sixth largest community in Michigan.
+With a population of 121,536 people and 47 constituent neighborhoods, Ann Arbor is the fifth largest community in Michigan.

 And if you like science, one thing you'll find is that Ann Arbor has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Ann Arbor is also a city of artists.
 Ann Arbor has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Ann Arbor’s character.

 A relatively large number of people in Ann Arbor telecommute to their jobs.
 Overall, about 19.12% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Ann Arbor is made interesting by being both a reasonably big city and having a major college student population: students here will find that the city provides a lot of amenities, culture, and opportunities for them.
 Ann Arbor is more than just a college town, however, though the thousands of students certainly are a major part of the character of the city, as well as a contributor to the local economy.